FAQ

 Each release includes:

-Releases are searchable using natural language queries via Fly Chat or your IDE.
+Releases are searchable using natural language queries via Fly Chat or your coding agent.

 Can I search for releases using natural language?

-Fly searches through the AI-generated summaries, commits, PRs, and metadata to find exactly what you’re looking for.
+Fly searches through release titles, descriptions, summaries, commits, PRs, and metadata to find exactly what you’re looking for.

 How do I configure a specific workflow file?